sg16-unicode/sg16-meetings/README.md

     requires a character set as opposed to a repertoire.
   - PBrett asked why a character repertoire plus an encoding doesn't suffice.
   - Corentin responded that his explanation was based on Unicode definitions.
-  - Hubert stated that use of the Unicode definitions is fine; the basic execution character set is sometimes used where an encoding is intended unless you subscribe to the belief that `wchar_t` implies a trivial encoding.
+  - Hubert stated that use of the Unicode definitions is fine for discussion purposes; the basic execution character set is sometimes used where an encoding is intended unless you subscribe to the belief that `wchar_t` implies a trivial encoding.
   - Hubert continued noting that the basic execution character set is sometimes used as a repertoire, and at other times used as a character set.
   - Tom responded that he thinks of the basic execution character set as defining a restriction on character